steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

         So, ComposerController explicitly sets FileIsSynchronized before a GeneratedFileModel update (PUT) to express the intent.

 #### Docker
+    Remove unused resources.
         docker image prune
         docker container prune

-    docker run -d --entrypoint "cmd" -p 8080:60655 modelrelief docker run -d -p 8080:60655 modelrelief
+    Run a Docker container in the background. docker run -d -p 8080:60655 modelrelief
+    Run a Docker container interactively.
         docker run -it -p 8080:60655 modelrelief

+    Run a Docker container but override the default entrypoint with the command shell. docker run -d --entrypoint "cmd" -p 8080:60655 modelrelief Start a command shell in a running container.
-    docker exec <container> netstat -a
+        docker exec <container> cmd

-    These commands are used for starting the SQLServer Express service as an <independent> container.
+    These commands can be used to start the SQLServer Express service as an <independent> container.
 ModelRelief running normally can access the container. docker run -d --name mrsql -p 1433:1433 -e sa_password=<> -e ACCEPT_EULA=Y microsoft/mssql-server-windows-express docker inspect mrsql

-    docker-compose up
+    Start the Docker services defines in docker-composer.yml in the current directory. docker-compose up